PostgreSQL Length + 12 Examples

 Let’s check the output for the above query.

 Now we will measure strings in bytes and bits.
-In Postgresql, getting the number of bytes in a string, we will use the octet_length function as under.
+In PostgreSQL, to determine the number of bytes in a string, we use the octet_length function as shown below.

 OCTET_LENGTH(string);